AshishKhatkar/Codeforces-Standings-Notification/README.md

 4) You will be able to see the username, current rank of that user, current points, problems solved.<br>

 <h3>System Requirements</h3>
-Python configured with urllib2, json, pynotify, time and calendar libraries
+Linux machine with Python configured with urllib2, json, pynotify, time and calendar libraries.<br>
+As of now pynotify is not available on windows will create a similar script for windows soon.